 Your Medicaid fraud lawyer can try to show the HRA that some of the members of your household qualified for Medicaid.
 Your lawyer can also show that some of your family members would have qualified for other government insurance, such as Family Health Plus or Child Health Plus.
 This is especially true for children, who in some situations qualify for Child Health Plus even if the family is not eligible for Medicaid.

 An attorney can challenge the amount of the claim

 When it comes to medical costs and billing, there may be leeway in the amount that the HRA can charge for the services or insurance payments.
 There may be even more leeway over late fees, penalties or interest.
 You can look at factors such as which family members are covered and for which periods, to get to the lowest possible amount.

-The HRA is part of the government.
-As such, it has access to any information available about you in any government or private database.
-It runs many programs that assemble data about everyone and compare that data against a database of names and social security numbers of people who receive Medicaid.
+The investigator is working for the government.
+As such, they have access to any information available about you in any government or private database.
+The DSS runs many programs that assemble data about everyone and compare that data against a database of names and social security numbers of people who receive Medicaid.
 If any information about you or members of your household that exists in any government database, assume that the HRA will have it.
 Think about things like W2 forms, 1099 Forms, income tax returns, bank statements, any income you get from anywhere, and any record of property ownership, even if not in New York State.

 The HRA also has investigators who work in the field.
 You should assume that they know where you live (and who owns that house), where you work (and who owns the business), where your children go to school.

 The HRA may have that information.
 But then again, they may not.
 Figuring this out with the help of an experienced attorney can make all the difference in your case.